VisualViolet/VisualViolet/README.md

 - 👋 Hi, I’m @VisualViolet!
 - 👀 I’m interested in programming, cybersecurity, video game development, and web design.
-- 🌱 I’m currently learning Database Development and Design at Pierce College.
-After that, I plan to transfer to a cohort for a BA in Cybersecurity.
+- 🌱 I’m currently enrolled in Coding Bootcamp through the University of Washington.
+After I receive my certificate, I plan to use my new skillset to join the software development workforce.
 - 💞️ I’m looking to collaborate on any project I can contribute to!
 My number one goal is to learn new skills!

 ---